Lake Thompson (California): Context

-During the Pleistocene, a number of lakes formed in the deserts of North America, these include Lake Bonneville in Utah, Lake Lahontan in Nevada, a cascade of lakes after Owens Lake, Lake Mojave and Lake Manly in California.
+During the Pleistocene, a number of lakes formed in the deserts of North America.
+These include Lake Bonneville in Utah, Lake Lahontan in Nevada, and a cascade of lakes after Owens Lake, Lake Mojave and Lake Manly in California.
 Their formation was directed by cold periods of the last glacial maximum and other climate oscillations such as the Younger Dryas that reduced evaporation in the deserts, as well as storm tracks that were displaced south by the continental ice sheets.

 The lake

 Lake Thompson was kidney shaped and covered a surface of 950 km2 (at first it was believed to have covered a surface of 518 km2).
 It developed in the westernmost Mojave Desert, covering much of the Antelope Valley to elevations of 710 m, with additional shorelines suggested at elevations of 732 m.
-Two islands existed in the water body, cliffs have been cut at some sites along its former shore and there are dunes as well.
+Two islands existed in the water body, cliffs have been cut at some sites along its former shore, and there are dunes as well.

-Stickleback fish may have entered the lake through Peninsular Ranges drainages and a number of different animals from snails over fish, amphibians, reptiles, birds to mammoths have been found in lake sediments.
+Stickleback fish may have entered the lake through Peninsular Ranges drainages and animals including snails, fish, amphibians, reptiles, birds, and mammoths have been found in lake sediments.

-Present-day Boron, California, Kramer, California, Lancaster, California and Rosamond, California lie in the bed of the former lake; urbanization along with the growth of alluvial fans has buried the shores of the former lake at many sites.
+Present-day Boron, California; Kramer, California; Lancaster, California; and Rosamond, California lie in the bed of the former lake.
+Urbanization along with the growth of alluvial fans has buried the shores of the former lake at many sites.

 Hydrology

 The catchment of Lake Thompson covers a surface area of 5633 km2 and is bordered by the San Gabriel Mountains to the south and the Tehachapi Mountains in the west.
-Several creeks (such as Little Rock Creek) descending from the mountains nourished the lake, the lake had a number of tributaries.
+Several creeks (such as Little Rock Creek) descending from the mountains nourished the lake.
+The lake had a number of tributaries.

 When waters reached an elevation of 710 m, the maximum depth of the lake would have been about 70 m based on borehole data.
-It is possible that Lake Thompson overflowed northwards, into the Fremont Valley;. presently the sill that water would have to flow over is too high for spilling of a 710 m lake to occur, but later sedimentation may have raised the sill.
+It is possible that Lake Thompson overflowed northwards, into the Fremont Valley; presently, the sill that water would have to flow over is too high for spilling of a 710 m lake to occur, but later sedimentation may have raised the sill.
 An overflow eastward close to Boron, California towards the Mojave River and/or Lake Harper is also possible but less likely.